 At my usual post in the backshop I can usually bolt into a crevice like a frightened reef dwelling crustacean at the sound of the first note.
 Today I even found some skates to sharpen back there, so I had a legitimate excuse to put in ear plugs and operate noisy machinery.
 Cocooned in industrial noise I meticulously put a gleaming edge on two or three pairs of blades.

 Big G had been trying to sell snowshoes.
 He said it was pretty funny trying to explain everything over the noise of loud singing.
-The Big Cheese had been caught manning the register, so he bore the brunt of expressing our corporate appreciation .
+Our fearless leader had been caught manning the register, so he bore the brunt of expressing our corporate appreciation .

 Am I ashamed for cutting and running?
 Not at all.
 Next time it could be me out there, pinned down with no cover as incoming merriment bursts all around me.